 For more information regarding alcohol licensing please visit MassGov.

 Under the Open Meeting Law (G.L.c.
 39, ß23A-23C), the Select Board must operate in a very open and public manner; only in select circumstances governed by Massachusetts General Law may the Select Board conduct business without the right of the public to be present.
 The law is based on the premise that the public is entitled to see the process of government, and not simply its result.
 All meetings must be filed at least 48 hours prior (including Saturdays, but not Sundays or legal Holidays) before the convening of the meeting with the Town Clerk.
-These meetings will be posted on the Town Clerks calendar and are generally held in the Callahan Room of the Dalton Town Hall each Monday at 7 p.m.
+These meetings will be posted on the Town Clerks calendar and are generally held at the Senior Center every 2nd and 4th Monday at 7 p.m.
 Contact the Town Hall for further information.